 Why does too much content lead to SEO problems?

-If you are writing about a similar topic a lot, you’ll have a bigger chance to suffer from keyword cannibalization.
+If you’re writing a lot of quality content about a similar topic, you’ll have a bigger chance to suffer from keyword cannibalization.
 If you focus your articles on the same topics and the same keywords, you’ll actually be competing with your own content.
 Google will show one or two results from the same domain in the search results.
 If you are a high authority domain, you might get away with three results.

 Read more: What is keyword cannibalization? »